DEFRA/software-development-standards/CONTRIBUTING.md

 ## Approval

-Those that review your contribution when happy with it will leave a commit indicating so e.g. 👍, 🚢, LGTM.
+Those that review your contribution when happy with it will leave a comment indicating so e.g. 👍, 🚢, LGTM.

 It will formally be approved however by the Head of Standards, or in their absence one of the Principal Developers.
 This will be done [via the GitHub UI](https://help.github.com/en/articles/approving-a-pull-request-with-required-reviews).